michaelwp/student_attendances/README.md

 - **Responsive Design**: Works seamlessly on mobile devices and tablets
 - **Multilingual**: Supports both English and Indonesian interfaces
 - **Instructions**: Clear usage instructions for students
+- **Dashboard Access**: Direct navigation link to student login page for accessing the comprehensive student portal

 **Usage:**
 1. Navigate to the root URL of the application